cncf/dot-org-hugo-theme/exampleSite/content/en/demo-page.md

 Coming soon: Advanced image handling, lazy loading, etc.

-## Gist

-{{< gist thinhong 218cb565018eab7db50aa7cfd53c16c6 >}}

 ## Tweets

 Embedding tweets like this loads lots of tracking scripts and is not recommended.
 Use a screenshot of the tweet and link the image to the real tweet.

-{{< tweet user="SanDiegoZoo" id="1453110110599868418" >}}
+{{< x user="SanDiegoZoo" id="1453110110599868418" >}}

 ## Iframe